w3f/PPPs/proposals/0000-transient-storages.md

 When value is written on existing blob content, it overwrites it.
 If value is too big to be written in the blog, the blog size will increase.

 If final blob size is bigger than u32::max, the calls is a noops and return false.

+Does nothing and return false if the blob storage of this `name` doesn't exist.

 - `ext_blob_storage_truncate` with parameters:
 	- name : a pointer size to the name of a transient storage to rename.